• Skip to primary navigation

 Isolated English word choices

-Words are appropriate for the subject matter, signer’s apparent level of knowledge, age, intent, and specialized terms.
-Everything is pronounced correctly.
 Words are appropriate for the subject matter, signer’s apparent level of knowledge, age, intent.
-Formulaic English is kept even if specialized jargon is missing – those “in the know” would understand Words are appropriate for the basic meaning, but may distract due to errors in Formulaic English, grammar, content knowledge, and/or pronunciation Words are inappropriate and confuse the meaning.
-Words are incorrect, omitted, or otherwise contribute to a distorted interpretation
+Formulaic English is kept even if specialized jargon is missing – those “in the know” would understand

 Processing Time